 1966: Marvin Gaye and Kim Weston released “It Takes Two.”
 The single peaked at #14 on the pop charts and #4 on the R&B charts, making it Gaye’s most successful duet single to date.

 1969: During the Rolling Stones’ final day of recording at Muscle Shoals Sound Studio in Alabama, the band recorded “Wild Horses.”
-Starting with just chorus, the rest of the song was written on the spot in the studio.
-The song was shelved by the band due to contractual issues with their record company, but former Byrds member Gram Parsons heard it and asked if he could it with his new group, The Flying Burrito Brothers, who released it as part of their second album, Burrito Deluxe, in May of 1970.
-The Stones later their version a year later as part of their Sticky Fingers LP.
+Starting with just the chorus, the rest of the song was written on the spot in the studio.
+The song was shelved by the band due to contractual issues with their record company, but former Byrds member Gram Parsons heard it and asked if he could record it with his new group, The Flying Burrito Brothers, who released it as part of their second album, Burrito Deluxe, in May of 1970.
+The Stones later released their version a year later as part of their Sticky Fingers LP.

 1970: British band Wishbone Ash released their self-titled debut studio album.

 1971: Led Zeppelin topped the UK chart with their untitled fourth studio album.